 For years, I wanted my hair to be lighter.
 It was light brown, and I loved highlighting my hair.
 My hair also would naturally lighten in the sun, but over the years, my hair has become a lot darker.
 I like the darker color, which seems to go better with my complexion.

-I don’t know what happened last year, but my hair got really brassy after a summer of sun.
-After a summer of my hair being exposed to sun, the ends were light and the roots were darker, and I just wanted to even out my hair color a little bit.
+I don’t know what happened last year, but my hair got really brassy after the summer.
+After a full summer of my hair being exposed to sun, the ends were light and the roots were darker, and I just wanted to even out my hair color a little bit.

 I have been tired of the lighter, brassy color, and decided to see if I could find a natural product to make it darker.
 I actually tried to make my hair darker with coffee – with absolutely zero results – so next up was henna.
 I tried to find as much information as possible, and came down to LUSH brand henna (which is a solid bar you have to prepare by chopping and soaking), and Surya Brasil Henna Cream hair color.
 The convenience of the cream was a winner for me, and I ended up doing a ton of research online, comparing Amazon photos and watching a video on the Surya Brasil website about how to use the henna.

 The before shot – the lighting is a bit yellow but you get the idea.